-You can already assume this is the opposite procedure to push marketing.
-Just like push marketing, it has different a name.
+You can already assume this is the opposite procedure of push marketing.
+Just like push marketing, it has different names.
 Some people prefer to call it inbound marketing as it is pulled inside.
 What do I mean by that?

-In pull marketing, companies do not go to the customers and push them to buy the product.
+In pull marketing, companies do not go to customers or push them to buy the product.
 Rather, the customer goes to the company for the product.
-I may assume one thing is very clear by now that this only happens when customers need something which is very different from push marketing.
+I think one thing is clear by now this only happens when customers need something which is very different from push marketing.

 9. Brand Marketing

 Brand marketing is an exceptional type of marketing but a really important one.
 Here a brand doesn’t sell any product or service.

 Rather the brand sells itself.
 Brand marketing refers to branding your brand.
 Making a connection to the target audience is the key to brand marketing.